-An instrument may appear to give an inaccurate reading.
-Many times the error can be caused by the sample presentation.
+A handheld instrument may sometimes fail to provide accurate readings.
+Many times the error can be caused by poor sample presentation.
 It should be noted that a bad calibration can also influence instrument readings.

-When reading samples make sure that the presentation of the sample is consistant.
-For example keep the unit in the same direction when taking measurements, Variations in the sample surface, coating and shape can cause variations in color, or appearance of the sample.
+When reading samples make sure that the presentation of the sample is consistent.
+For example keep the unit in the same direction when taking measurements: variations in the sample surface, coating and shape can cause variations in color, or appearance of the sample.

 The alignment of the target window is very important.
 It determines where and how you "look" at your sample.
 It can also be an obstruction to the viewing area if it isn't aligned.

 Consistency cannot be over stressed.
 Good practices will save time, and money.